StellaWangGitHub/S-P-500-Stock-Market-Prediction/README.md

 June 25 :
 • Completed this project
-• Uploaded the R file with the detailed S&P 500 Stock Market Analysis and Prediction report.
-I used ARIMA models to train the data, and the error is
+• Uploaded the R file.
+I used 3 ARIMA models to train the data, used validation and chose the model with least error.
 • Uploaded the .ipynb file.
-I used deep learning method to train the data, and the error is
+I used deep learning method to train the data

- Make conclusion: